Mazari (Baloch tribe): Geography

 The area held by the Mazari Tribe can be categorized as arid as well as fertile.
 To the west of Rojhan-Mazari lie the Sulaiman Range, and to the east, flows the river Indus.
 Rainfall is scarce, but heavy showers do occur 3-4 times every year which lead to hill torrents from the west.
 The climate is excellent for crops like cotton, wheat, rice, and sugar cane to grow.

 Language

-The language which the Mazari tribe speaks is known as Sulimanki Balochi which is widely spoken in Rojhan Mazari, Kashmor and in other parts of Balochistan as well.
+The language which the Mazari tribe speaks is known as Sulaimani Balochi which is widely spoken in Rojhan Mazari, Kashmor and in other parts of Balochistan as well.
 Balochi language is also widely understood in the Rojhan Mazari.

-Mazaris in Sindh speak Sindhi as well.
+Figures

-Sir Nawab Imam Buksh Khan Mazari
+Mir Imam Buksh Khan Mazari

-His Majesty, Sir Nawab Mir Imam Buksh Khan Mazari was the second son of Mir Bahram Khan Mazari.
+Mir Imam Buksh Khan Mazari was the second son of Mir Bahram Khan Mazari.
 Mir Dost Ali Khan, his elder brother, was the initial chieftain of the tribe, but was soon replaced by his younger brother, Imam Buksh Khan who took charge of the tribe.

-The Panjab Chiefs

 Lepel Griffin's book mentions Sir Nawab Imam Buksh Khan Mazari and his son Nawab Mir Bahram khan Mazari: